• SAP Network

 The Green Papers should then be given time for discussion and debate in parliament, in order to attract media attention on the process of legislation.

-This would also help the government to see where there was enough common ground among the parties to proceed with non-controversial legislation.
+This would also help the government to see where there was enough common ground among the parties to proceed with non-controversial legislation. - Ministers should work closely with committee and its members

-Ministers should make a priority of meeting with individual members on a regular basis, regardless of party affiliation, to establish common thinking on issues.
+Ministers should make a priority of meeting with individual members on a regular basis, regardless of party affiliation, to establish common thinking on issues. - Longer Appointments of Committee Members

-Committee Members should be appointed for at least two years to provide some consistency to the committee.
+Committee Members should be appointed for at least two years to provide some consistency to the committee. - A Liason Committee should be Established

 The Liason Committee would give advice on how committees may work better.